chumaky/datero-docs/docs/tutorial.md

 description: Datero data platform tutorial.
 ---

-# Introduction
 Major feature of a Datero data platform is its ability to join data from different sources within a single query.
+In this tutorial we will demonstrate how Datero could empower your data analytics without any ETL development.

+## Scenario
-Let's see how it works on an example of imaginary `Enterprise` company.
+Let's assume we work for an imaginary `Enterprise` company.

 As a usual company, it has multiple departments, like `Production`, `Sales`, `Finance`, etc.
 Each department has its own data sources, like databases, spreadsheets, etc.